content-left-bg.png

 Ensures:

-• high expectations for the learning and wellbeing of all students and a focus on equity underpins school performance planning, monitoring, reviewing and reporting processes
+• high expectations for the learning, wellbeing and engagement, and building of culture and inclusion of all students, and a focus on equity and excellence underpins school performance planning, monitoring, reviewing and reporting processes

 • stakeholders are identified and engaged

-• plans are current, available, accessible and retained according to the General Retention and Disposal Schedule
+• plans are evidence-informed and aligned, completed and submitted as specified in the Schedule of annual actions; and current, accessible and retained in OneSchool according to the General Retention and Disposal Schedule

-• effective and efficient processes to manage student safety, workplace health and safety, information security, infrastructure, workforce management, financial sustainability and procurement are in place, including internal audit (DoE employees only) information and resources as appropriate
+• effective and efficient measures and processes to manage student safety and wellbeing, workplace health and safety, information security, infrastructure, workforce management, financial sustainability and procurement are in place, including internal audit (DoE employees only) information and resources as appropriate

 • implementation and impacts of plans are monitored